Celebrate the Epic of Evolution

 The Epic of Evolution tells us that each of us is responsible for the future.
 The great news about our place in the evolving universe is that we humans are the ones that can see the beauty of distant galaxies and peer into the smallest cells.
 We are the ones that create astonishing architecture and compose splendid symphonies.
 With our expansive powers of consciousness, we are the ones with the most choice.
 Just as understanding electricity has helped us harness its power, understanding the forces of evolution will help us harness its power.

 The science of evolution clearly shows that most species have gone extinct.
 For some people, a logical conclusion is that we humans will likely go the way of way of the dinosaurs, a most depressing realization.
 Yet extinction is not inevitable: all extant living things are evidence of this.
 For the first time ever in the history of life on Earth, we humans have a choice to become immortal – to have our species live forever.
-But this can happen ONLY if we fully awaken to the reality of the universe and its creative force (what some call God), and ONLY if we act with more love, wisdom, and compassion.
+But this can happen ONLY if we fully awaken to the reality of the universe and its creative power, and ONLY if we act with more love, wisdom, and compassion.